hannutt/MsgBoard/README.md

 the program searches for the id value of the corresponding post with the function parameter and updates the correct post based on it.

 Login & CRUD features
 Before you can use crud functions, you need to login.
 Username and password are stored in the sql database used by the program.
-If the login is successful, the program uses the react-router-navigate method to move the user to the home page
+If the login is successful, the program uses the react-router-navigate method to move the user to the home page.

 CSS
 With the help of the CSS-flex feature, 3 messages are always displayed in one line.
 After three messages, a new line starts for other messages.
+The CSS hover selector is used with paragraph tags to change the background color.
+If the user does not like the hover effect, it can be turned off by clicking the checkbox.
+Then the state variable changes to a different div class that doesn't have a hover selector